csurfer/escaperoom/README.rst

 images
   (optional) Set of images you might want to show to have a dramatic effect.
 NOTE: Each image should either be a URL or absolute path to an image stored on your device.
+NOTE: The key itself is not optional but the values are i,e campaigns should have this key for story but the values can be left empty as an empty list "[]"

 hints
   (optional) Set of hints you might want to give to your friends to help them understand/solve the puzzles you have set.
+NOTE: The key itself is not optional but the values are i,e campaigns should have this key for story but the values can be left empty as an empty list "[]"

 answer
   (requied) Answer to your puzzle.
 Keep it as a word or a number to avoid confusions.